jondkelley/eco_aprs_weather/docs/configuration.md

 This setting is **NOT neccessary** if your APRS software is transmitting with your assigned CALLSIGN.
 However, a few APRS stations use abstract tactical callsign/SSID for isolation, which can reach USA FCC Part 97 compliance if a station transmits callsign in the APRS message packets.

-This option will append your callsign at the end of every station telemtry packet.
+This option will append your callsign at the end of every station telemtry packet (but before a custom `telemtry_message`, if defined.)

 ```
 [General]